happycube/ld-decode/tools/README.md

 Clone the ld-decode git repo.

-From the ld-decode-tools directory type 'qmake' followed by 'make all'.
+From the tools directory type 'qmake' followed by 'make all'.
 Once all of the applications are compiled use 'sudo make install' to install and 'sudo make uninstall' to remove.

 Note: The ld-decode-tools.pro qmake project file is designed only for command line compilation with Ubuntu.
 The individual application .pro files can be used within the Qt Creator IDE (you should build ld-decode-shared first in order to make a local copy of the required shared libraries).